Where Do Dog Breed Names Come From?

 Breed names have been known to change, too.
 In most instances records simply show the change in name but don’t tell us why it occurred.
 The Old English Sheepdog was originally known as the English Old-Fashioned Bobtail Sheepdog.
 One could surmise that the change was to shorten that long mouthful of a name.
 Maltese were originally known as Maltese Terriers, but became simply Maltese in the early 1900s.
 In this instance, perhaps the “terrier” was dropped because the Maltese was being shown in the American Kennel Club as a toy dog rather than a terrier.

 One of the biggest name changes, and the most controversial, was with German Shepherd Dogs.
 German Shepherds originated in Germany, as their name suggests, and were developed to be an all-purpose working dog.
 They rapidly gained popularity with law enforcement and military personnel and were exported to other countries as premier working dogs.
-During and after World War I, many British dog enthusiasts and working dog handlers owned or were working German Shepherds, but the anti-German sentiment of the time carried through to anything German -- even the dogs.
+During and after World War I, many British dog enthusiasts and working dog handlers owned or were working German Shepherds, but the anti-German sentiment of the time carried through to anything German even the dogs.
 So German Shepherds in Britain were renamed Alsatian after the French region of Alsace Lorraine, which bordered on Germany.
-Although the name German Shepherd has re-surfaced, many British dog enthusiasts still recognize the breed as Alsatian.
+Although the name German Shepherd has resurfaced, many British dog enthusiasts still recognize the breed as Alsatian.

 As with so much of human history, much canine history has been lost.
 Written records have been damaged, and verbal histories have been forgotten.
-It's a shame, because some of the histories we do know are fascinating.
+It’s a shame, because some of the histories we do know are fascinating.
 It would be wonderful if we knew how some of our favorite breeds came into being and how they were named.
-But than again, mysteries are fun, too.
+But then again, mysteries are fun, too.